apache/trafficcontrol/test/fakeOrigin/docs/Endpoint.Examples.md

 This shows how to serve all files in a given directory recursively.
 Also, `id` must still be unique even if they are different source files.
 This type serves each file it finds at startup as a static file.

 ## Player Troubleshooting
-If you're running into issues with a javascript based test player, there is a good chance you may need to get add some default CORS headers to your endpoint config.
+If you're running into issues with a Javascript-based test player, there is a good chance you may need to get add some default CORS headers to your endpoint config.
 ```json
 "default_headers": {
   "Access-Control-Allow-Headers": [